ovh/docs/pages/platform/kubernetes-k8s/upgrading-kubernetes-version/guide.en-au.md

 ---
 title: Upgrading Kubernetes version on an OVHcloud Managed Kubernetes cluster
 slug: upgrading-kubernetes-version
-excerpt: 'Find out how to upgrade Kubernetes version on an OVHcloud Managed Kubernetes cluster'
+excerpt: 'Find out how to upgrade the Kubernetes version on an OVHcloud Managed Kubernetes cluster'
 section: User guides
 ---